riteshmckvie/java-8-workshop/README.md

 ## New Date and Time API
-The old *java.util.Date* class and all other classes used to model date and time in Java before Java 8 have many inconsistencies and design flaws, including their mutability and some poorly chosen offsets, default and naming.
+The old *java.util.Date* class and all other classes used to model date and time in Java before Java 8 have many inconsistencies and design flaws, including their mutability and some poorly chosen offsets, default naming.

 The new Date/Time Java API integrates many of the Joda-Time features.